Adaptive Policies for Perimeter Surveillance Problems: Introduction

 \subsection{Key Contributions}

-This work makes a number of contributions to the theory of optimal search, multi-armed bandits and broader online optimisation.
-Simultaneously we give a practically useful solution to a real problem in perimeter surveillance.
-We summarise the headline contributions below: \begin{itemize} \item Introduction of a formal model for sequential, multi-searcher perimeter surveillance problems and an efficient integer programming solution to the full-information version of the problem; \item Introduction of the \emph{filtered feedback} model for combinatorial multi-armed bandits; \item Development of a bespoke treatment of combinatorial bandits with \emph{Poisson} rewards, leading to a new concentration inequality for filtered Poisson data; \item Regret analysis leading to an optimal order analytical bound on finite time regret of the UCB algorithm and a problem-specific lower bound on asymptotic regret for any uniformly good algorithm. \end{itemize} We also present extensive numerical work which displays the robustness of the UCB approach and the unpredictable performance of Thompson Sampling.
+This work makes a number of contributions to the theory of multi-armed bandits and broader online optimisation.
+Simultaneously, we give a practically useful solution to a real problem encountered in many applications.
+We summarise the headline contributions below: \begin{itemize} \item Introduction of a formal model for sequential event detection problems and an efficient integer programming solution to the full-information version of the problem; \item Introduction of the \emph{filtered feedback} model for combinatorial multi-armed bandits; \item Development of a bespoke treatment of combinatorial bandits with \emph{Poisson} rewards, leading to a new martingale inequality for filtered Poisson data and an accompanying UCB approach; \item Regret analysis yielding an optimal order upper bound on finite time regret of the UCB algorithm and a problem-specific lower bound on asymptotic regret for any uniformly good algorithm. \end{itemize} We also present extensive numerical work which displays the robustness of the UCB approach in contrast to its competitors.